Kettering Municipal Offices

 The Municipal Offices is a municipal building in Bowling Green Road in Kettering, Northamptonshire, England.
-The building accommodates the offices and meeting place of Kettering Town Council.
+The building is used as an area office for North Northamptonshire Council.

 History

-The first municipal building in Kettering was the Corn Exchange in the Market Square which was commissioned by a group of local businessmen who formed a company to raise funds for the building.
-It was designed by Edmund Francis Law in the Italianate style, built in red brick with stone facings and was completed in 1853.
-Internally, the principal rooms were the market hall on the ground floor and an assembly hall on the first floor which was used as a town hall, as a venue for county court hearings and as a drill hall for the 9th Battalion of the Northamptonshire Rifle Volunteers.
+Following significant population growth, largely associated with the status of Kettering as a market town, the area became a local government district in 1872, governed by a local board.
+Such local government districts were reconstituted as urban districts in 1894.
+From 1872 until 1904 meetings were held at the Corn Exchange.
+In 1904 the council moved its meeting place to Stamford Road School (now the William Knibb Centre).
+The council's offices also outgrew the limited space at the corn exchange and were subsequently distributed to various buildings across the town.
+The urban district was advanced to the status of municipal borough in 1938.

-Following significant population growth, largely associated with the status of Kettering as a market town, the area became an urban district in 1894.
-The new council initially established its offices at the Corn Exchange, but subsequently moved to offices in the High Street and, after the area was advanced to the status of municipal borough in 1938, to new offices in London Road.
-The council rapidly outgrew the offices in London Road and, after Kettering Grammar School relocated from its premises at Bowling Green Road to new premises at Windmill Avenue in 1965, the council took the opportunity to acquire the vacant building in Bowling Green Road.
+After Kettering Grammar School relocated from its premises at Bowling Green Road to new premises at Windmill Avenue in 1965, the council took the opportunity to acquire the vacant building in Bowling Green Road to bring its offices and meeting place together in a single building.
 The building had been designed by John Alfred Gotch in the Neo-Georgian style, built in red brick with stone facings and had been completed in 1913.
+After conversion works the former school buildings were opened as the council's headquarters in 1966.